Body Language Expert Points Out Major Difference Between When Kate Middleton Kisses Prince William and When Meghan Markle Kisses Prince Harry

 William and Harry’s parents had a famous royal PDA miss

-Prince Charles participated in an exhibition polo match in 1992 and was supposed to kiss Princess Diana who was giving out the prizes, but that didn’t go according to plan.
+Then-Prince Charles participated in an exhibition polo match in 1992.
+He was supposed to kiss Princess Diana, who was giving out the prizes.
+However, that didn’t go according to plan.

 “Charles and Diana are mainly remembered for the shocking miss-kiss at the end of their marriage when Diana rejected Charles by turning her head away,” James stated.
 “This left Charles planting his kiss in her hair.”

-But the expert recalled that there were happier times before that saying: “In 1985 and 1987 they were also kissing on the lips with surprisingly passionate and rather intimate PDAs of their own, that could almost rival the kiss by Harry and Meghan.
+However, the expert recalled that there were happier times before that.
+He says, “In 1985 and 1987 they were also kissing on the lips with surprisingly passionate and rather intimate PDAs of their own, that could almost rival the kiss by Harry and Meghan.
 Diana would smile coyly as they kissed full on the lips and her head tilt looked loving.
 Charles was later leaning into their other kiss in a gesture of keenness and a hint of romantic passion.”

 Showbiz Cheat Sheet acknowledges conditions and cultures can impact body language and is sensitive to all backgrounds.